MassBank/MassBank3/README.md

 There is a [graphical interface](https://msbi.ipb-halle.de/MassBank-api/ui/) by means of Swagger UI to have insights into the different API endpoints and their specifications at our test instance.

 To access this on your running instance, just visit the API URL in the browser.
-By default it is http://localhost:8081 and is definded by the environment variable _MB3_API_URL_.
+By default it is http://localhost:8081 and is defined by the environment variable _MB3_API_URL_.

 ## Examples